chadwhitacre/openpath/_posts/2024-10-14-leadership-and-power-in-open-source.md

 what's the problem?

-In yesterday's [reply](https://ma.tt/2024/10/on-dhh/) [update: this is now 404!], Matt called out David and Dries for holding the trademarks for Ruby on Rails and Drupal, rather than vesting those with a foundation.
+In yesterday's [reply](https://ma.tt/2024/10/on-dhh/) [update: this is now 404], Matt called out David and Dries for holding the trademarks for Ruby on Rails and Drupal, rather than vesting those with their respective foundations.
 He has a point there, as well.

 What I'm seeing here is a clarification of ways to lead in Open Source, ways to wield power.
-I'm grateful that I can opt out of people's power in Open Source, and I trust that the best ways of weilding it will win out over time.
+I'm grateful that I can opt out of people's power in Open Source, and I trust that the best ways of wielding it will win out over time.